 Oven Dried Tomatoes in Olive Oil

-Drying tomatoes in the oven will concentrate their beautiful flavor.
-Use them to top a pizza, a bruschetta, simply combine them with cooked pasta, toss them with crumbled feta or fresh mozzarella, or use them to jazz up a sandwich.
+Use them to top a pizza, a bruschetta, simply combine them with cooked pasta or toss them with crumbled feta or fresh mozzarella.

 Although the sun has gotten quite strong and persistant in the last couple of days here in Croatia and tomorrow we are headed towards the first serious heat wave of 40 degrees Celsius and these tomatoes could be sun dried, I used faster way of turning beautiful summer tomatoes into a true delicacy.
 Good tasting tomatoes always bring up memories of my grandma’s vegetable garden.
 I hated store bough tomatoes and I still avoid plastic-looking ones you can find when they are not in season.
 They don’t taste like anything.
 I patiently waited throughout the entire year for summer to come and for my grandma’s tomatoes.
 This is the right time to get plump, juicy, red tomatoes, ripened under hot summer sun that concentrates all their true flavors.
 In this recipe I used tiny cocktail tomatoes, they are easier to work with-they dry quicker.